 “But then, I walked back into my bedroom, and the Lord said, ‘Now, is it inappropriate?’
 Carolyn, the gift that I am to give you for Christmas,” she paused.
 “The gift that I am to give you is my second favorite Cherokee headpiece that belonged to my mother, who passed away this year.”

 “Oh, Star, that is inappropriate.
-I can’t take that.”
+I can’t take that, “ I gasped.

 “You’ll have to take that up with God then, because He told me to do it.”

 “But just wait a second.
 Get this.
 It is the only piece she had that is blue topaz/aquamarine, the color of Sagittarius.
-It is also the color on the gem you said God gave you to leave behind in the spirit, and it is in the shape of an arrowhead.”
+It is also the color on the gem you said God gave you to leave behind in the spirit, and it is in the shape of an arrowhead.
+Carolyn, even that shape on your arm that you saw in the spirit, that is the pattern of the constellation, if lines were drawn between the stars.
+It is the sign of the ARCHER.”

-“My friend, when we were at your home in October visiting after your mother passed, I was admiring it hanging on the wall in your bedroom, and I had the thought that it was the most beautiful of all your headpieces, and one day, I’d love to have it.
+“Oh my gosh!”
+I explained.
+My mind spun.
+“My friend, when we were at your home in October visiting after your mother passed, I was admiring that headdress hanging on the wall in your bedroom, and I had the thought that it was the most beautiful of all your headpieces, and one day, I’d love to have it.
 My cheeks grew red with embarrassment for even thinking that.
 I had no idea you would ever be giving it to me,” I cried.

+Wow

+The headpiece that my friend gifted me that Christmas.

 “I didn’t either, but I am.
 They are like a crown, given in celebration when a warrior wins a great battle or victory, and it is yours now, my friend, the conqueror!
 Evidently, Yahweh is celebrating you!”

 As tears spilled down my cheeks, I wondered at what the God of the universe would do with all these acts.
+From the trees and towers being represented in cemetery in Columbia, to the family assignments being represented by resurrection butterflies at the tombstones, ending at “the eldest son”, He wove together all the assignments throughout the entire last seven years and tied them up with a big red ribbon!
+Someday soon, we will see that dawn of this new ERA unfolding!
+We are standing at the threshold of an ERA like never before!

 Epilogue